aqiu384/p5r-walkthrough/src/metaverse.md

 * Fusion accidents and alerts alter the results in different ways **(Royal)**
     * Normal: Result persona matches expected result, inherits chosen skills, and receives Arcana Burst
     * Accident: Result persona is random, inherits chosen skills, and does not receive an Arcana Burst
-    * Fusion Alert: Result persona matches can inherit more chosen skills, receives a bigger Arcana Burst, and asks to mutate some of its skills
+    * Fusion Alarm: Result persona matches can inherit more chosen skills, receives a bigger Arcana Burst, and asks to mutate some of its skills
-    * Fusion Alert Accident: Same as normal fusion accident
+    * Fusion Alarm Accident: Same as normal fusion accident
-    * Fusion Alert Yellow Accident: Result persona is random, receives no Arcana Burst, and mutates all its skills to a predetermined trait and skillset
+    * Fusion Alarm Yellow Accident: Result persona is random, receives no Arcana Burst, and mutates all its skills to a predetermined trait and skillset

 | Trait | Skills |
 | --- | --- |